Depression is incredibly common: every year, more than 16 million American adults experience a major depressive episode.

-If you are suffering from situational depression, your healthcare provider may recommend supportive psychotherapy, specifically cognitive behavioral therapy (CBT), as the primary treatment to help you cope with the emotions surrounding the difficult event you experienced.
+If you are experiencing situational depression, your healthcare provider may recommend supportive psychotherapy, specifically cognitive behavioral therapy (CBT), as the primary treatment to help you cope with the emotions surrounding the difficult event you experienced.

-CBT is the best research-backed method for treating anxiety and depression.
+CBT is the one of the best research-backed method for treating anxiety and depression.
 It has been called the “gold standard of psychotherapy” and is endorsed by the American Psychological Association as an effective treatment for anxiety and depression among other mental health conditions.

 Healthy lifestyle and stress-management strategies can also help you recover, including: